kimsjjkjn/PBPK_Propranolol/README.md

 | Vd (L·kg⁻¹)              | 8.64              | 5.63              | 5.30               | 1.53     | 1.53      | True             | 1.63     | 1.63      | True            |
 | AUC∞ (ng·min·mL⁻¹)       | 28,349            | 24,850            | 27,122             | 1.14     | 1.14      | True             | 1.05     | 1.05      | True            |

-- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values.
+- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 2.

 ## Human IV Model
 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885